 The line in the sand

 When people disappear during hard seasons, it changes you.
 I saw it during cancer.
 I'm seeing it again during long-term unemployment.
-This post reflects on how public vulnerability reshapes identity—and how community, even from strangers, can help you hold on to your sense of self.
+Public vulnerability reshapes identity—and community, even from strangers, can help you hold on to your sense of self.

 Leadership Essentials: Authenticity